2013 Notre Dame Fighting Irish football team

 The 2013 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2013 NCAA Division I FBS football season.
 The team was coached by Brian Kelly and played its home games at Notre Dame Stadium in South Bend, Indiana.
 They competed as an independent.

 All wins in the 2012 and 2013 seasons and Notre Dame's loss in the 2012 BCS National Championship Game were later vacated for use of ineligible players.

 Before the season

-Previous season

-The Fighting Irish finished the 2012 regular season 12–0.
-They lost to the University of Alabama 42–14 in the 2012 BCS National Championship Game.

 2013 NFL draft

-The following former Notre Dame players were selected in the 2013 NFL Draft:
+The following former Notre Dame players were selected in the 2013 NFL draft:

 Transfers out / departures

 On March 8, 2013, after only one year with the program, reserve quarterback Gunner Kiel announced he would transfer from the university.
 Sophomore wide receiver Davonte Neal left the team in late March, citing a desire to be closer to home.
 The day after Davonte Neal decided to transfer from Notre Dame, fellow wide receiver sophomore Justin Ferguson announced he was transferring as well and confirmed by coach Brian Kelly at a news conference.
 On May 28, 2013, it was announced that starting quarterback Everett Golson is no longer enrolled at the university, and was suspended from the school for the fall semester due to an academic violation.
 Chris Badger departs back home to Provo, Utah and will transfer to BYU due to family illness and will appeal for waiver to play this season.